- The giant huntsman spider only lives in caves in Laos, and it can have a leg span of up to a horrifying twelve inches.

-- Brazilian Salmon Pink Birdeater Spider lives Brazil, Argentina, and Paraguay, with a ten-inch leg span.
+- Brazilian Salmon Pink Birdeater Spider lives in Brazil, Argentina, and Paraguay, with a ten-inch leg span.

-For our intents and purposes, the leg-span measurement at maturity has been used to determine the placings of the biggest spider in the world.
+For our intents and purposes, the leg-span measurement at maturity has been used to determine the placement of the biggest spider in the world.

 This nocturnal arthropod builds homes in the sand, where it hides from its predators.
-These homes have trap-like doors to protect these spiders that are some of the largest spiders in the world.
+These homes have trap-like doors to protect these spiders which are some of the largest spiders in the world.

-The Brazilian wandering spider is the ninth biggest spider in the world, also called the armed spiders or banana spiders, has a 5.9 inch leg span.
+The Brazilian wandering spider is the ninth biggest spider in the world, also called the armed spider or banana spider has a 5.9-inch leg span.
 The Guinness Book of World Records has classified this arthropod as one of the most venomous in the world, but it isn’t quite the largest spider in the world.